Chunli-Dai/RiverHeightsNDWIparallel/readme.txt

 4\ Download USGS gage time series from website (e.g. https://waterdata.usgs.gov/nwis/uv?site_no=15908000) save as file usgsgage.txt. get usgsgagewidth.dat
-5\ Edit Tilemain, let i be selected station number in "for i=32"; Run matlab< Tilemain.m 6\ To do: automatically select the direction in rivercenterline.
+5\ Edit Tilemain, let i be selected station number in "for i=32"; Run matlab< Tilemain.m 6\ To do: automatically select the direction in rivercenterline. -> done in getes.m

 Step 1: Shoreline detection using entropy and brightness: maskentropy.m: water classification using brightness and optimal thresholding method (Gonzalez and Woods, 1992); need a priori water mask.